bitkeeper/zif.sedna/src/zif/sedna/README.txt

     >>> log.setLevel(logging.INFO)

 Tracing gives a representation of the internal client-server interaction.
+Tracing happens at logging.INFO level.
 (C) messages are sent by the client, and (S) messages are the server's response.
-Now, we see the client sending the query, and the server's response.
+We see the client sending the query, and the server's response.
+Here, we are seeing what the price would look like of we raise it another 10% on the "Learning XML" book.

-We turn on tracing and see the exchange.

     >>> conn.traceOn()

-    >>> qry = '''for $item in document("BS")//book
+    >>> qry = u'''for $item in document("BS")//book
     ... let $price := round-half-to-even($item/price * 1.1,2)
     ... where $item/title = "Learning XML"
     ... return <price>{$price}</price>'''